kevchu3/openshift-persistent-storage/README.md

 The following are persistent storage examples on OpenShift:
 * Hostpath implementation of infrastructure components (registry, metrics, logging) on a single node using NFS
 * GlusterFS implementation for applications
+* Additional customization of NFS for Docker registry

 Disclaimer
 ----------